Gluten-Free Banana Bundt Cake (with brown sugar icing)

 - Whisk together the gluten-free all-purpose flour, baking powder, baking soda, and salt in a medium bowl.
 Set aside.

 - Beat the softened butter and the sugar with an electric mixer for 2 minutes until light and pale.
 Add the eggs, beating after each addition.
-Add the mashed banana, vanilla extract. and yogurt and mix.
+Add the mashed banana, vanilla extract, and yogurt, and mix.

 - Sift the dry ingredients into the mixture along with the milk and mix until well incorporated.
 Finally, add the chopped toasted walnuts and mix.
 Pour the mixture into the prepared pan.